 - Follow through — actually do the thing within the timeline

-Done right, 80% of customers who would have left a 2-star review never do.
-They leave a 4-star review later, mentioning that you fixed the issue.
+Done right, most customers who would have left a 2-star review get a fast fix first — and many leave a 4-star review later mentioning that you made it right.
 That review is actually MORE valuable than a generic 5-star because it shows real customer service.

 What to expect after install